essif-lab/framework/docs/tev2/overview/40-tev2-terminology-curation.md

 # TEv2 - Terminology Curation

 :::danger This page is deprecated.
-The current version can be found at https://tno-terminology-design.github.io/tev2-specifications/docs/tev2/overview/tev2-terminology-curation
+The current TEv2 webiste is located at https://tno-terminology-design.github.io/tev2-specifications/docs/overview/overview-tev2
 :::

 :::caution